vinegarhq/vinegarhq.github.io/src/Installation/guides/source.md

 - Void: `gnutls-32bit` via `void-repo-multilib`
 - Gentoo: `net-libs/gnutls` via `ABI_X86="64 32"`, refer to [Gentoo Wiki: package.use](https://wiki.gentoo.org/wiki//etc/portage/package.use)

-It is reccomended to make sure you have installed Wine 8.3 and up on your system, as it can give a significant performance increase.
+It is recommended to make sure you have installed Wine 8.3 and up on your system, as it can give a significant performance increase.

 ## Building Vinegar